 Biomedical Science Day is in its third year and promotes the vital role biomedical scientists play in healthcare by showcasing their work to patients, hospital staff and pupils considering a future in the profession.

-Rebecca Wright, biomedical science lecturer at RGU’s School of Pharmacy and Life Sciences, said: “Hundreds of hospitals across the UK were celebrating this profession in the engine room of NHS.
-It was particularly exciting for us this year, as it was the first time RGU and the region was representing Scotland as one of the four national hubs for the event.
+Rebecca Wright, Biomedical Science Lecturer at RGU’s School of Pharmacy and Life Sciences, said: “Hundreds of hospitals across the UK were celebrating this profession in the engine room of NHS.
+It was particularly exciting for us this year, as it was the first time RGU and the region were representing Scotland as one of the four national hubs for the event.